isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Access

 _Shaltari forces use Gates - high tech teleportation devices to transport units safely directly from a mothership to the battlefield.
-Equally useful - though much less high tech - are Resistance Drills that create vast tunnel networks under a combat zone before emerging to expel fighters directly into the fight._
+Equally useful - though much less high tech - are Resistance Drills that create vast tunnel networks under a combat zone before emerging to expel fighters directly into the fight_.

 Units with this rule are always Transports, and use the normal rules, including which type of units they can transport (indicated by the Transport Value symbol as normal).